 Net debt/adj.
-EBITDA ratio increased from 2.3x at the end of 2016 to 2.5x as of June 2017.
+EBITDA ratio stayed stable with 2.3x as of September 2017 in comparison to the end of 2016.
 The main factors influencing this change are given in the overview below.

 - The increase was attributable to the spectrum acquisition (EUR 7.3 billion) and

 - the dividend payments – including to non-controlling interests – (EUR 1.6 billion),

 - partially offset by the positive effects from free cash flow (EUR 4.4 billion) and